Two-body lepton-flavour-violating decays in a 2HDM with soft family-lepton-number breaking

-We have also found that free Majorana phases permit larger BRs for the decays with $\tau^\pm$; these branching ratios may be up to six times smaller with fixed $\alpha_{21} = \alpha_{31} = 0$.
-Thus, it is very advantageous to fit the Majorana phases instead of fixing them at any pre-assigned values.
+We have found that free Majorana phases permit larger BRs for the decays with $\tau^\pm$.
+Thus, it is advantageous to fit the Majorana phases instead of fixing them at any pre-assigned values.

-In Fig.~\ref{fig-correlation} we display correlation plots of BR($\ell$) with BR($Z$).
+In Fig.~\ref{fig-correlation} we display correlation plots of BR($\ell$) and BR($Z$).